brunodrugowick/microservices-flowershop/README.md

 - Someone who delivers stuff to clients from the suppliers.
 - Provides Vouchers to the `storefront` component.

+### API Gateway

+`zuul-api-gateway` folder.

+- Clients make requests for the API Gateway, which then redirects to the correct microservice for the request.
+- Implemented with Netflix Zuul.
+- Integrates (automatically) with Eureka to get microservices instances.
+- Does client-side load balancing with Ribbon automatically.

 ### Eureka server